perepelart/modular-bandit-lab/README.md

 While many implementations of bandit algorithms exist, they often couple mathematical logic with execution details, making rigorous comparison and extension difficult.
 This project solves that by treating the simulation as a modular software system.

-The goal was not just to reproduce standard results (Sutton & Barto, 2020), but to create a scalable testbed for:
+The goal was not just to reproduce standard results from [Reinforcement Learning: An Introduction (Sutton & Barto, 2020)](http://incompleteideas.net/book/the-book.html), but to create a scalable testbed for:
 1.  **Algorithmic Stability Analysis:** Testing how agents behave under non-stationary conditions and varying reward distributions.
 2.  **Theoretical Verification:** Confirming hypotheses, such as the sensitivity of optimistic initialization to affine reward transformations.
 3.  **Reproducibility:** Ensuring that stochastic experiments are seeded, tracked, and strictly separated from visualization logic.